 The downside is that it’s difficult to paddle and can be harder for a beginner to remain in control.

-Most shortboards use a three-fin setup but a board can have any kind of fin setup and still be considered a shortboard.
+Most shortboards use a three-fin setup but a surfboard can have any kind of fin setup and still be considered a shortboard.

-Similar to Shortboards, Fish boards are great for small to medium waves, with smooth planing and fantastic speeds.
+Similar to Shortboards, Fish surfboards are great for small to medium waves, with smooth planing and fantastic speeds.

 They are wider than standard Shortboards and get their name from the fish-type tail.